David J. Fish

-Mr. Fish graduated #2 in his law school class from NIU College of Law after graduating from ISU.
+Mr. Fish graduated #2 in his law school class from Northern Illinois University College of Law after graduating from Illinois State University.
 Prior to starting his own firm, Mr. Fish was employed by larger law firms.
-(Including, Jenner & Block in Chicago as a summer associate and Klein, Thorpe & Jenkins/Collins Law).
+(Including, Jenner & Block in Chicago, Illinois as a summer associate and Klein, Thorpe & Jenkins/Collins Law).
 He is a member of the National Employment Lawyers Association which is a group of employment lawyers.

 David has, on several occasions, lectured at educational seminars for lawyers and other professionals.
 He has moderated a continuing legal education panel of federal magistrates and judges on the Federal Rules of Civil Procedure, he has presented before the Illinois State Bar Association on electronic discovery rules, and he testified before the United States Judicial Conference in Dallas, Texas regarding electronic discovery issues.

 David is married, has three children, a dog “Kelev” (who was given to his family as a gift from a client) and lives in Naperville.